mkunz7/phonewhisper/README.md

 You no longer need to rent a $500 set of whisper devices that can be lost or pay daily fees to LiveTours.

-You can use your own wireless headphones like airpods and don't need to worry about hygene issues.
+You can use your own wireless headphones like airpods and don't need to worry about hygiene issues.

 Connections are established with websockets and voice is transmitted via WebRTC all locally.